Esukhia/teachingtibetan.com/docs/reception/reading_info_argument.md

 <!-- div:right-panel -->

-> Can recognise familiar words/signs and phrases and identify the topics in headline news summaries and many of the products in advertisements, by exploiting visual information and general knowledge.
+> Can get an idea of the content of simpler informational material and short, simple descriptions, especially if there is visual support.
+Can understand short texts on subjects of personal interest (e.g. news flashes about sports, music, travel or stories) composed in very simple language and supported by illustrations and pictures.

 <details>